Skip to content ↓

 Actively promoting British values also means challenging pupils, staff and parents to express their opinions openly and respectfully, to take part in our school celebrations and events and to comment on school life by means of feedback surveys and questionnaires.

 Our children experience at first hand the democratic process when they elect members of their class to represent them on the School Council.
 The Council meets on a weekly basis and the children discuss issues which are important to them and make recommendations about the running of the school.
-The Chair and Vice Chair of the School Council discuss the recommendations directly with the Headteacher.
-Each Class also elects its own eco- champion.

 We take a whole school approach to SMSC (Spiritual, Moral, Social and Cultural Education) as we recognise that it plays a significant role in children’s ability to learn and to achieve.
 We aim to provide an education that provides children with opportunities to explore and develop: